datarefuge/datarescue-dc/index.md

 #### Saturday, February 18th: 12pm to 6pm

-Saturday's sessions will include a teach-in featuring Georgetown professors, a Guide training for Sunday's team leaders, a round table on open data literacy, and a light reception featuring artists from the DC community.
+Saturday's sessions will include a teach-in featuring Georgetown professors, a Guide training for Sunday's team leaders (1:30-4 pm), a round table on open data literacy, and a light reception featuring artists from the DC community.
+Please check back for a full schedule for Saturday, coming soon.
-Guide training: 1:30-4pm

 #### Sunday, February 19th: 10am to 5pm

 Sunday's sessions will include a creative coding and archive-a-thon, followed by a reception.
-Please bring a fully charged laptop and a charger.
+Please bring a fully charged laptop and a charger, snacks, water, and yourself!

 ## Get Involved